 When Ron was two, he used to have a melt down every time my husband left for work.
 While his emotion was real, he needed to learn to get it out and get it over with.
 Thirty minutes of a screaming two year old is really too much… Finally, I told Ron he was allowed to cry for ten minutes in what we called our tantrum chair, which was in our living room away from the family.
 After that, his tantrum had to stop.
 And it did – especially because he had no audience.
 (One of my favorite stories is “The Tantrum Chairs”, which tells about how my husband and I almost burned our legs off trying to impress a preschool teacher.
 It’s a really funny tale of my housekeeping, parenting, and cleaning – um – ‘skills’.
 You can read it here.)

 Stay on Task Reminder – When our guys were young, they fought over our Triple Tell Timer, which they could program to beep, vibrate, and/or flash at various intervals.
 The Triple Tell basically took the place of me nagging them to stay on task.

 Challenges – Tell your kids to do as many math problems as they can before time is up.
 Challenge kids to estimate the amount of time they spend on a task – teaching them to budget their time better.
 Calculate words read per minute.
 Keep a record of ‘best time’ for reading, math, or spelling, and have kids try to beat their personal best while keeping comprehension and accuracy up.

-To Do Reminders – There are timers – especially watches – that have reminder functions on them.
+To Do Reminders – There are timers – especially watches and of course cell phones – that have reminder functions on them.
 They can remind you of appointments or when it’s time to head to soccer practice.
 They can be programmed to give reminders to take (or dispense) medication.